2008–09 Anaheim Ducks season

-The 2008–09 Anaheim Ducks season was the 16th season of operation (15th season of play) for the National Hockey League franchise.
-The Ducks first game of the season was an away game, held on October 9, 2008, against the San Jose Sharks.
+The 2008–09 Anaheim Ducks season was the Anaheim Ducks' 16th season of operation for the National Hockey League (NHL) franchise.
+The Ducks first game of the season was held on October 9, 2008, against the San Jose Sharks at the SAP Center.
+In the first round, they upset the Presidents' Trophy winning San Jose Sharks in six games.
+However, their season came to an end following a seven-game defeat at the hands of the Detroit Red Wings in the following round.